ecristal/jamieson_daphne_V2_DUNE_fork/README.md

 ### Gigabit Ethernet (GbE)

 The GbE interface is a simple way to access FPGA internal registers and memory buffers from a PC.
 The GbE interface is always active, but is not required for operation.
 This interface is intended for slow controls and debugging and provides fast access to various spy buffers and registers.
 This interface is based on the "off the shelf Ethernet Interface" developed at Fermilab by Ryan Rivera and Lorenzo Uplegger.

-The default IP address is .168.133.XX and the MAC is 00:80:55:DE:00:XX where XX is EFUSE_USER[15..8] register.
-This register is one time programmable via the Vivado Hardware Manager.
-It can also be read via the JTAG cable.
-Example python code is located in src/oei/python.
+(The default IP address and MAC address is defined in oei/ethernet_interface.vhd and the contents of the one-time programmable EFUSE_USER register in the FPGA.
+Details on the mapping is in the Hardware section below.)
+The GbE interface accesses the user firmware through a synchronous address data bus (A32D64) and thus all user firmware is memory mapped into this address space.

 The memory map is as follows: